tracer99/dotfiles/README.md

 git checkout master
 ```

-OMF needs a much newer version of GIT that comes with Debian
+OMF needs a much newer version of GIT that comes with Ubuntu

 ```
 sudo add-apt-repository ppa:git-core/ppa